Dubois County Health Department confirms 3 additional cases of COVID-19 - 18 WJTS

 The Dubois County Health Department has confirmed 3 additional cases of COVID-19.

-Local health officials are working closely with the Indiana State Department of Health to ensure that all close contacts of these patients are identified and monitored.
+Local health officials are working closely with the Indiana State Department of Health to ensure that close contacts of the patients are identified and monitored.

-Everyone who may have been exposed are being notified so that proper infection control procedures can be followed.
+Everyone who may have had an exposure risk is being notified so that proper infection control procedures can be followed.

 These newest cases are in isolation.